 Metropolitan has taken steps to augment its share of Colorado River water through agreements with other agencies that have rights to use such water.
 Under a 1988 water conservation agreement (the "1988 Conservation Agreement") between Metropolitan and the Imperial Irrigation District ("IID"), Metropolitan provided funding for IID to construct and operate a number of conservation projects that have conserved up to 109,460 acre-feet of water per year that has been provided to Metropolitan.
 In 2015, 107,820 acre-feet of conserved water is being made available by IID to Metropolitan.
 Under the October 2003 Quantification Settlement Agreement and related agreements, Metropolitan, at the request of Coachella Valley Water District ("CVWD"), forgoes up to 20,000 acre-feet of this water each year for diversion by CVWD.
-See "-Quantification Settlement Agreement" below.
-In 2013 and 2014, CVWD's requests were for 6,693 and an estimated 19,795 acre-feet respectively, leaving 98,307 acre-feet in 2013 and an estimated 84,305 acre-feet for Metropolitan.
-In 1992, Metropolitan entered into an agreement with the Central Arizona Water-Conservation District ("CAWCD") to demonstrate the feasibility of CAWCD storing Colorado River water in central Arizona for the benefit of an entity outside of the State of Arizona.
-Pursuant to this agreement, CAWCD created 80,909 acre feet of long term storage credits that, under the agreement as amended, were recovered and delivered to Metropolitan between 2007 and 2010.
+See "- Quantification Settlement Agreement" below.
+In 2013 and 2014, CVWD's requests were for 6,693 and 19,795 acre-feet respectively, leaving 98,307 acre-feet in 2013 and 84,305 acre-feet in 2014 for Metropolitan.